-Our guide to the 'Garden City' of Canterbury
+Our guide to the 'Garden City' of Christchurch

 The largest city of the South Island, Christchurch is also New Zealand's oldest, having been granted its Royal Charter in 1856.
 Known as the ‘Garden City’, for its high proportion of green spaces, Christchurch has the feel of an old English city, thanks to the ambitions of early settlers who wanted to recreate the similarly-named area of Christ Church in Oxford.